-On the Compression and Image Rate page, you can change the camera's compression and image quality settings for sending video over the network.
+On the Compression and Image Rate, you can change the camera's compression and image quality settings for sending video over the network.
+You can change the camera's compression and image quality settings separately for primary, secondary, and tertiary streams.

-Caution: The Sarix Modular Camera has multiple camera heads in a single camera.
+Caution: The Sarix Multi Pro Camera has multiple camera heads in a single camera.
 Some settings apply to the camera as a whole; other settings apply to individual heads.
-Certain multi-head camera settings can be set globally for all of the heads.
+Certain multihead camera settings can be set globally for all of the heads.
 Other settings must be set for each individual head.
 When configuring a camera, configure both the global and the individual head settings.